 - Use medications that cause drowsiness

-Impaired drivers — from both alcohol and drugs — can’t assess their level of impairment.
-It’s important to understand that if you feel different, your driving will be different.
-Commit to driving sober and making a plan to prevent driving while impaired/intoxicated.
+It’s impossible to assess your level of impairment when you’re impaired.
+To avoid any potential issues, commit to driving sober and making a plan to prevent driving while impaired/intoxicated.
 Driving while impaired or intoxicated to any degree is not only risky to your own personal health and well-being, but also increases the risk of danger to other drivers, passengers and pedestrians who you encounter while on the road.

 If you’re driving and notice the following symptoms, you should find a safe place to pull off the road and rest: